Pararcana/Santas-Sweatshop/README.md

 I used p5.js as my engine for this contest, which is a JavaScript library.
 All the art for this game was made by me with [pixilart.com](pixilart.com).
 The only things that weren't made by me are the song ("It's Christmas!" by KPM), and the sound effects.

 The code which I wrote is in "sketch.js", all the other scripts are part of the p5 library.

+Under Version History, I have the original jam build, and (I will have) the new updated build.